soundpress/RulesOfNYC/docs/c06/index.rst

 (c) The worker decontamination enclosure system shall be wet cleaned/HEPA vacuumed, as appropriate, after each shift change and meal break.

-(d) Excessive water accumulation or flooding in the work area shall require work to stop until the water is collected and disposed of properly.
+(d) If there is free standing water or if flooding occurs in the work area, work must stop until the water is collected and safely and properly removed.